FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 }
 ```

-This is standard functionality coming directly from the IoT Agent Node.js library and does not involve an code changes.
+This is standard functionality coming directly from the IoT Agent Node.js library and does not involve any code changes.

 ### Provisioning a Service Group